-At Applied Research and Innovation Services (ARIS), we involve students in real-world industry research projects through practicum placements, capstone projects and as student research assistants.
-Students use their knowledge and skills to collaborate with ARIS researchers and industry partners, contributing their own innovative ideas to the technology-development challenges organizations are here to address.
+You'll use your knowledge and skills to collaborate with ARIS researchers and industry partners, contributing your innovative ideas to the technology development challenges organizations are here to address.

-This gives student researchers a leg up in the job market after graduation and provides them with work experience that sets them apart.
+This gives you a leg up in the job market after graduation and provides work experience that sets you apart.

-The purpose of the Innovative Student Projects Fund (ISPF) is to provide SAIT students the opportunity to obtain financial support for resources required for their innovative student projects.
-These projects enable students to apply the skills and knowledge gained within their program in a real-world context.
+The Innovative Student Projects Fund (ISPF) helps SAIT students get financial support for creative projects.
+These projects let you use the skills and knowledge you've learned in your program in real-life situations.

-To be eligible for funding, students must meet all of the funding criteria.
+To be eligible for funding, you must meet all the funding criteria:

-- Applications must be submitted by SAIT students, currently enrolled in either a SAIT diploma, certificate, degree or apprenticeship program.
+- You must be enrolled in a SAIT diploma, certificate, degree or apprenticeship program.

-- Projects must be completed during the student's enrolment in a SAIT program.
+- Projects must be completed while you're enrolled in your SAIT program.

-- Projects approved for funding in the Summer term must be completed by Aug.
-31, 2020.
+- Projects approved for funding in the Spring/Summer term must be completed by Aug.
+31, 2023.

-- Students must demonstrate the capacity for innovative thinking within their project.
+- You must demonstrate the capacity for innovative thinking within your project.

-- The project must include a component of applied research — projects must address an existing challenge or meet an unsolved need, as presented by a Project Sponsor.
+- The project must include a component of applied research.
+For example, the project must address an existing challenge or meet an unsolved need.

-- Students must identify a SAIT Faculty Advisor.
+- You must identify a SAIT Faculty Advisor.

-- Students must identify a Project Sponsor (e.g. industry, SAIT, community-based or other external organization).
+- You must identify a Project Sponsor or Mentor.